OPEN-NEXT/wp2.2_dev/README.md

     python osdash
     ```

     This will start the test server using mined-data from `osmine` saved in `data/mined_data.zip`.
-The initialisation process will take at least several seconds.
+The initialisation process will take at least several seconds to serve the dashboard webpage.

 2. Unless the default port number was changed (see [Install](#install) section), open the dashboard's URL in a web browser such as [Mozilla Firefox](https://www.mozilla.org/firefox/):